SpaceShipTwo: Rocket engine

-The hybrid rocket engine design for SpaceShipTwo has been problematic and caused extensive delays to the flight test program.
+The hybrid rocket engine design for SpaceShipTwo was problematic and caused extensive delays to the flight test program.
 The original rocket engine design was based on hydroxyl-terminated polybutadiene (HTPB) fuel and nitrous oxide oxidizer, sometimes referred to as an N2O/HTPB engine.
 It was developed by Scaled Composites subcontractor Sierra Nevada Corporation (SNC) from 2009 to early 2014.
 In May 2014, Virgin Galactic announced a change to the hybrid engine to be used in SpaceShipTwo, and took the development effort in-house to Virgin Galactic, terminating the contract with Sierra Nevada and halting all development work on the first-generation rocket engine.
 Virgin then modified the engine design to include a change of the hybrid rocket fuel from a HTPB to a polyamide fuel formulation.
 In October 2015, Virgin announced that it was considering changing back to the original HTPB fuel.

 2014 change of engine

-Rather than the rubber-based HTPB-fuel engine—engines that had experienced serious engine stability issues on firings longer than approximately 20 seconds — the engine would now be based on a solid fuel composed of a type of plastic called thermoplastic polyamide.
+Rather than the rubber-based HTPB-fuel engine—engines that had experienced serious engine stability issues on firings longer than approximately 20 seconds — the engine would instead be based on a solid fuel composed of a type of plastic called thermoplastic polyamide.
 The plastic fuel was projected to have better performance (by several unspecified measures) and was projected to allow SpaceShipTwo to make flights to a higher altitude.